formally opened the Renewable Heat Incentive (RHI) on 25th November

 - System of tariffs based on amount of heat generated

-- Quarterly payments for 20 years from the date consumers enter
+- Quarterly payments for 20 years for the

 - All eligible installations since 15 July 2009 will qualify